Kilarin/minetest-mod-bridgetool/README.txt

            ,    steel ingot      ,
            ,mese crystal fragment,

+Point the tool and right click to place nodes from the inventory stack directly to the right of the tool

+Left click to change mode between
+1: Build forward
+2: Build diagonally down
+3: Build diagonally up

+Left click while holding down the "sneak" key to change the width between 1 and 3.

 My son helped me with some ideas for this mod.
 I got a lot of code examples from the screwdriver mod in minetest_game by RealBadAngel, Maciej Kasatkin.
 I also copied and modified the screwdriver's mode number images for use in the bridge tool inventory images.
 They are licensed CC BY-SA 3.0 http://creativecommons.org/licenses/by-sa/3.0/   The source code is licensed CC0 http://creativecommons.org/about/cc0
+Topywo suggested adding wear, correcting down stair orientation, and using not_in_creative_inventory=1 Sokomine suggested adding width so that you could build 2 or 3 wide.